inklife/qblog-be/README.md

     client: {
       endpoint: 'acm.aliyun.com', // check it at acm console
       namespace: '${namespace}', // check it at acm console
-      accessKey: '${accessKey}', // check it at aliyun key
+      accessKey: '${accessKey}', // check it at acm console
-      secretKey: '${secretKey}', // check it at aliyun key
+      secretKey: '${secretKey}', // check it at acm console
-      dataId: '${dataId}',
-      group: 'DEFAULT_GROUP', // If it is the default, it can be omitted.
+      requestTimeout: 6000,
     },
-    // Is it mounted to app.
-Default opening.
     app: true,
-    // Is it mounted to agent.
-Keep closed.
     agent: false,
   };